lukaszkorecki/git-surf/README.md

 - `git browse -C <branch name>` will open/print a GitHub url showing compare view between given and current branch

 It uses `open` on OSX and `xdg-open` on Linux with X installed.
-If none of these is available it will simply print the URL to STDOUT.
+If none of these are available it will simply print the URL to STDOUT.
 Errors are logged to STDERR.

 install